Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### If a resource group named RG1 has a delete lock, [...] can delete RG1.

-- [ ] Only a member of the global administrators group.
+- [ ] only a member of the global administrators group.
-- [x] The delete lock must be removed before an administrator.
+- [x] the delete lock must be removed before an administrator.
-- [ ] An Azure policy must be modified before an administrator.
+- [ ] an Azure policy must be modified before an administrator.
-- [ ] An Azure tag must be added before an administrator.
+- [ ] an Azure tag must be added before an administrator.

 **[⬆ Back to Top](#table-of-contents)**